 - One-Hour Workout: Treadmill Hill Pyramid Quick Set

 - One-Hour Workout: Treadmill Hills

 - One-Hour Workout: Gym Core Plus Treadmill Hills

 In addition to being notoriously inaccurate, the “calories burned” on a treadmill can lead to a false estimation of calorie deficit, making you more likely to justify unhealthy eating habits later in the day.

 In a climate-controlled environment, do you really need to worry about fuel or hydration?
 “I’d argue you need more hydration and fuel for an indoor workout,” Vondracek says.
 Even though the ambient temperature might be fine, the lack of airflow can make you sweat considerably.
 With indoor training, there is no coasting, soft pedaling, or riding easy.
 If you are on the trainer for two hours, you are pedaling for two hours.
 Since it is more intensive, you burn through more calories than you would outside in the same amount of time.

-Try this brick that totals a 2:45 ride with 70 minutes of it at threshold, and a 70-minute run with 50 minutes of it at threshold:
+Looking for a long session you can do indoors?
+Try this brick workout that totals a 2:45 ride with 70 minutes of it at threshold, and a 70-minute run with 50 minutes of it at threshold:

 - 60-minute ride with 6 x 5 minutes at threshold, and a 25-minute run off with 4 x 5 minutes at threshold

 - 45-minute ride with 5 x 5 minutes at threshold, followed by a 20-minute run with 3 x 5 minutes at threshold

 - 35-minute ride with 4 x 5 minutes at threshold, 15-minute run with 2 x 5 minutes at threshold